viksl/krita-plugin-custom-canvas-rotation/README.md

 ## 3/ How to use:

+    (Use is the exactly same as Krita's default canvas rotation - custom shortcut + mouse left or middle button click or shortcut + pen touch)
-    PRESS and HOLD the shortcut, move the cursor around to rotate the canvas.
+    PRESS the shortcut + press left mouse button or middle mouse button or put the pen on the tablet's surface, move the cursor around to rotate the canvas.

 ## 4/ Adjustments you can make if needed: